NVIDIA/DALI/docs/advanced_topics.rst

 - | Built-in iterators for MXNet, PyTorch, and TensorFlow.
   | This option corresponds to the :meth:`nvidia.dali.types.PipelineAPIType.ITERATOR` API type.

-The first API, :meth:`nvidia.dali.pipeline.Pipeline.run()` method launches the DALI pipeline, executes the prefetch iterations if necessary, waits until the first batch is ready, and returns the resulting buffers.
+The first API, :meth:`nvidia.dali.pipeline.Pipeline.run()` method completes the following tasks:

+#.
+Launches the DALI pipeline.
+#.
+Executes the prefetch iterations if necessary.
+#.
+Waits until the first batch is ready.
+#.
+Returns the resulting buffers.

 Buffers are marked as in-use until the next call to :meth:`nvidia.dali.pipeline.Pipeline.run`.
 This process can be wasteful because data is usually copied to the native framework tensors and then returned to DALI to be reused